-The light sensor is on top of the instrument panel or on the windshield near the rearview mirror.
+If equipped, the light sensor is on top of the instrument panel or on the windshield near the rearview mirror.
 Do not cover the sensor, otherwise the headlamps will come on when they are not needed.

 The system may also turn on the headlamps when driving through a parking garage or tunnel.